DataBiosphere/leonardo/automation/gce-deploy/README.md

 and provide a functioning Leonardo environment.

  ISSUES TO RESOLVE:
-   * Authentication for notebook proxy.
+   * Authentication fails when user's access notebook via the Leonardo-proxy.
    * Running without SAM server (get rid of extraneous warnings or disable entirely).